geosoft-as/glm/README.md

 ## Features

-An application can be divided into _features_ of which your client have license to a subset.
-These are listed in the license file, and can be accesed like:
+An application can be divided into _features_ of which your client have license to all or a subset.
+These are listed in the license file, and can be checked like:

 ```Java
 license.hasFeature("<featureName>");